-The most interesting component in our comprehensive training program was the Learning to live together pillar.
-Interpersonal relationships and communication create a respectful organizational climate.
-This element was essential as the participants came from various roles and positions within the organizational unit.
-The training provided them with the opportunity to get to know others' work reality and better understand them, which may contribute to better inter-role cooperation.
-Having that in mind, in both workshops, the importance of learning to live together was stressed through reflections, group work and discussions.
-Embedding this component means embracing a more comprehensive view of intervention that considers the social, cultural setting.
-Furthermore, relationships with colleagues during training processes were argued to promote collaborative inquiry (Zins et al., 1997), to allow for the sharing of ideas, concerns and doubts between peers, and to support peer learning (Anderson, 2004), thus supporting other pillars.
-Although Blackwood et al. (2017) stressed that the social context matters, it was not addressed thus far in the context of mistreatment.
+The most interesting component in our comprehensive training program was the learning to live together pillar.
+Interpersonal relationships and communication create a respectful organizational climate, and this element was essential, as the participants came from various roles and positions within the organizational unit.
+The training provided them with opportunities to get to know other people’s work reality and to understand them better, which may contribute to better inter-role cooperation.
+In this connection, in both workshops, the importance of learning to live together was emphasized through reflections, group work, and discussions.
+Embedding this component means embracing a more comprehensive view of intervention that takes the socio-cultural setting into account.
+It has been argued that relationships with colleagues during training processes promote collaborative inquiry [37], allow for the sharing of ideas, concerns, and doubts between peers, and facilitate peer learning [38], thereby supporting the other pillars.
+Although Blackwood et al. emphasized that social context matters [33], this has so far remained unaddressed in the context of mistreatment.

-While we answered Hodgins et al.(2014) call for a broader viewpoint of interventions, the training still suffered from a few shortcomings.

-First, in line with previous notions and participants voice, we believe that including organizational mechanisms and procedures would benefit the intervention plan.

-Furthermore, the training was noted to focus on victims’ understanding, coping skills and the ability to live together more than perpetrators' civil behavior competencies.
-Indeed, itzkovich (2021) indicated that viewing mistreatment as a managerial behavior will allow tuned intervention processes.
-In this regard, although mid-managers took part in the training, higher management did not.
-As mistreatment trickles down the organizational hierarchy (itzkovich, 2015), their involvement in such training was deemed crucial.
-“Higher management can benefit from the training and from hearing their employees’ experiences and thoughts of mistreatment” (L.L. : “If the training takes place also with people high in the hierarchy, leaders and not only mid-management, it will make a real change.
-They need to be a part of it” (D.M).
+Although we have responded to Hodgins et al.’s call for a broader viewpoint on interventions [1], two main shortcomings of the training program should be noted.
+First, in line with the notions and voices of the participants, we believe that including organizational mechanisms and procedures would benefit the intervention plan.
+Second, it was noted that the training focused on the victims’ understanding, coping skills, and the ability to live together more than on the civil behavior competencies of the perpetrators.
+Itzkovich indicated that viewing mistreatment as a managerial behavior will allow tuned intervention processes [39]; in the study, however, middle managers took part in the training and senior management did not.
+Since mistreatment trickles down the organizational hierarchy [40], the involvement of the latter in such training was deemed crucial: Higher management can benefit from the training and from hearing their employees’ experiences and thoughts of mistreatment (L.L.); If the training takes place also with people high in the hierarchy, leaders and not only mid-management, it will make a real change.
+They need to be a part of it (D.M.).

-Meeting the study’s methodical limitations, further studies could develop and follow longer trainings to assess sustainability, study larger and more diverse populations and from different types of public sector departments and organizations, and integrate quantitative measures with the interviews, using a mixed method approach.
+In order to address this study’s methodical limitations, further studies could develop and implement longer training programs to assess their sustainability.
+Studies of larger and more diverse populations, including different types of public sector departments and organizations, would also allow the results to be generalized to other contexts.
+Finally, studies that use a mixed-methods approach, integrating quantitative measures with interviews, would provide useful validation for the findings of this study.

-Although these these shortcomings, all in all, our comprehensive model that was utilized for the first time, did promote a better organizational climate and a commitment to promoting mistreatment-free climate in the organization and beyond.
-The findings can contribute to a wider integration of mistreatment prevention efforts and be used for designing effective trainings in an aim to create organizations in which employees are respected and are able to flourish.
+Despite these shortcomings, our new and comprehensive model succeeded in promoting a better organizational environment and in creating a commitment to promoting a mistreatment-free climate in the organization and beyond.
+The findings contribute to a wider integration of mistreatment prevention efforts and can be used to design effective training programs with the aim of creating organizations in which employees are respected and are able to flourish.

-Reference List
+References

-Hodgins, M., MacCurtain, S., & Mannix-McNamara, P. (2014).
-Workplace bullying and incivility: a systematic review of interventions.
-International Journal of Workplace Health Management.
+Hodgins, M.; MacCurtain, S.; Mannix-McNamara, P. Workplace bullying and incivility: A systematic review of interventions.
+International Journal of Workplace Health Management 2014, 7(1), 54–72.

-Itzkovich, Y. (2015).
-Uneconomic relationships: The dark side of interpersonal interactions in organizations.
-Tel Aviv, Israel: Resling.
+Itzkovich, Y. Uneconomic Relationships: The Dark Side of Interpersonal Interactions in Organizations; Resling: Tel Aviv, Israel, 2015.

-Sabbath, E. L., Williams, J. A., Boden, L. I., Tempesti, T., Wagner, G. R., Hopcia, K., ... & Sorensen, G. (2018).
-Mental health expenditures: Association with workplace incivility and bullying among hospital patient care workers.
-Journal of occupational and environmental medicine, 60(8), 737.
+Sabbath, E. L.; Williams, J. A.; Boden, L. I.; Tempesti, T.; Wagner, G. R.; Hopcia, K.; … Sorensen, G. Mental health expenditures: Association with workplace incivility and bullying among hospital patient care workers.
+Journal of Occupational and Environmental Medicine 2018, 60(8), 737–742.